 Evidence from controlled trials and observational studies is also insufficient to conclude for or against an increased risk of liver toxicity during nefazodone treatment.
 Nevertheless, numerous case reports not included in this report contain low-level quality but potentially important evidence citing an increased risk of liver toxicity during nefazodone treatment.
-One maker of nefazodone has announced that it is withdrawing the drug due to safety concerns from the U.S. market by June 2004 (websource: www.medscape.com/viewarticle/47852; accessed 5-20-2004).
+One maker of nefazodone has announced that it is withdrawing the drug from the US market by June 2004 because of safety concerns (websource: www.medscape.com/viewarticle/47852; accessed 5-20-2004).